The Seljuk Han of Anatolia

 Chopped Onions with Parsley and Sumac

-Order a kebab today in Turkey, and this simple salad will be served alongside of it, often with parsley.
+Order a kebab today in Turkey, and this simple salad will be served alongside of it, often with sprigs of parsley.
 It is certain that it dates from the Seljuk era.
-Sumac (Rhus coriariais) is a wonderful spice that is used on salads of all sorts to impart a soft, almost lemony, tang and especially to add a flush of red color.
+Sumac (Rhus coriariais) is a wonderful spice that can be used on salads of all sorts to impart a soft, almost lemony, tang and especially to add a flush of red color.
 It can be purchased in specialty spice shops or online.
 Once you start to use it, you will be hooked!

 1 tsp salt